PCLT-Erlang-2024/miniproject-erlang-67208_67209/task1/report.md

 ![Project flow](https://github.com/cpldi/go-mini1-67208_67209/blob/main/Illustration.png)

-#### Parametrization

-Our implementation of the core product reservation accepts a given number of belts (and trucks by consequence) and a given max capacity for trucks as arguments.
-If no value is specified the default number of belts is 3 and the default max capacity of each truck is 10.

 The ```receive``` statement is crucial for the actor based concurrency model to allow processes to comunicate with each other.

 ### Components